ThomasRetornaz/poutre2/README_docker.md

 The `ccmake` tool is also installed; you can substitute `ccmake` for `cmake` to configure the project interactively.
-All of the tools this project supports are installed in the Docker image;
+All the tools this project supports are installed in the Docker image;
 enabling them is as simple as flipping a switch using the `ccmake` interface.
 Be aware that some of the sanitizers conflict with each other, so be sure to run them separately.